Susmita Bose: Early life and education

 Bose was born and raised in India, and was inspired to pursue a career in chemistry by her high school teacher mother.
 Following her passion for chemistry in 1990, she graduated with a B.S. degree in chemistry Honors from the University of Kalyani and pursued a Master's degree from the Indian Institute of Technology (IIT) Kanpur.
-Then She moved to North America to receive her Ph.D from Rutgers University, NJ.
+She then moved to North America to receive her Ph.D. from Rutgers University.

 Career

 Bose’s research interest lies at the interface of chemistry, materials science and engineering, bioengineering and biology, focusing on bone scaffolds, implant materials and drug delivery vehicles.
-Bose and her husband Amit Bandyopadhyay who was a postdoctoral fellow at Rutgers, moved from New Jersey to Washington when he was offered a position in the School of Mechanical and Materials Engineering at Washington State University.
-After her PhD in 1998, Bose was hired as a research scientist and promoted to assistant professor in 2001, to an Associate level in 2006 and to the full professor in 2010.
+Bose and her husband, Amit Bandyopadhyay, who was a postdoctoral fellow at Rutgers, moved from New Jersey to Washington when he was offered a position in the School of Mechanical and Materials Engineering at Washington State University.
+After her Ph.D. in 1998, Bose was hired as a research scientist and promoted to assistant professor in 2001, to an Associate level in 2006 and to the full professor in 2010.

 As a professor at Washington State University (WSU), Bose began conducting nanoscale bone implant material research with the goal of better adapting implants to body tissue.
 As a result of her “innovative and multidisciplinary research on bioactive bone implants," she was awarded the Presidential Early Career Award for Scientists and Engineers.
 The following year, she co-received a $750,000 grant to establish a biomedical materials research laboratory at WSU with her colleagues Professors Amit Bandyopadhyay and Howard Hosick.
 By 2009, Bose became the first person of Indian descent to receive the Karl Schwartzwalder-Professional Achievement in Ceramic Engineering Award from the American Ceramic Society’s National Institute of Ceramic Engineers.
 A few years later, Bose and her research team discovered they could strengthen calcium phosphate by adding silica, zinc oxide and other metal oxides.
 Based on this discovery, the team began using a 3D printer to print patient-specific, biocompatible scaffolds that could support new bone cell growth and eventually replacement bone tissue.
 In 2013, she was elected a Fellow of the American Institute for Medical and Biological Engineering.
 The following year, Bose, her colleagues Professors Amit Bandyopadhyay and William Dernell received a $1.8 million National Institutes of Health grant for a period of five year to focus on bone implants inside the human body.

 Following her passion for natural medicinal compounds, Bose and her students developed ways to deliver curcumin and other natural compounds to stop bone cancer cell growth without inhibiting healthy bone cells.
 That same year, she was elected a Fellow of the Royal Society of Chemistry.

-Bose’s group research on 3D printed ceramic bone scaffolds with controlled chemistry for hard tissue engineering and natural medicinal compounds was featured by the AP, BBC, NPR, CBS News, MSNBC, ABC News, and many other TV, radio stations, magazines, and news sites all over the world, including R&D magazine, Science Daily News etc.
+Bose’s group research on 3D printed ceramic bone scaffolds with controlled chemistry for hard tissue engineering and natural medicinal compounds was featured by the AP, BBC, NPR, CBS News, MSNBC, ABC News, and many other TV, radio stations, magazines, and news sites all over the world, including R&D magazine and ScienceDaily.